MackerelGray/chirp-bark-hey/writings/jude/violence.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Is It Violence If You Aren't Alive, Really?
+## Is It Violence If You Aren't Alive, Really?

 *Written by Jude Rook-Machina on March 4th, 2024.*